the-praxis-initiative/the-praxis-initiative.github.io/index.md

 Submissions will be reviewed by at least three reviewers.
 While we do not intend to publish through CEUR-WS, we will collect all accepted submissions and make them available on the workshop webpage.
 Further, we will register submissions through [Zenodo](https://zenodo.org) to provide a DOI.

 ### Important Dates
-Submission deadline: July 1, 2020
+Submission deadline: August 10, 2020
-Notification of Acceptance: August 3, 2020
+Notification of Acceptance: September 11, 2020
-Camera-ready version deadline: September 2, 2020
+Camera-ready version deadline: September 21, 2020
 The workshop will be held on November 2 or 3, 2020

 ### Organizers